gianlucam76/devops-tutorial/argocd-sveltos-clusterapi-eks/README.md

 ## Step 4: Push a PR to add a new user

 To add a new user and trigger the creation of a corresponding EKS cluster, we will implement a straightforward GitOps workflow.
 First, we'll submit a pull request (PR) that modifies the `existing-users.yaml` ConfigMap within our repository.
 Specifically, this PR will introduce a new user entry, `user1: production`, within the data section of the ConfigMap, as shown in the provided diff.
-Once the PR is merged, we'll then instruct Argo CD to synchronize these changes to the management cluster.
-This synchronization will apply the updated ConfigMap, thereby signaling Sveltos to initiate the ClusterAPI-driven provisioning of a new production EKS cluster for "user1."

 ```diff
 diff --git a/argocd-sveltos-clusterapi-eks/existing-users.yaml b/argocd-sveltos-clusterapi-eks/existing-users.yaml